Managing a Kubernetes Cluster Using Terraform

 Terraform Plan

 Terraform has a declarative DSL.
-This means that you only describe the desired state in a "tf" file.
+You only describe the desired state in a "tf" file.
 Terraform is responsible for achieving it.
-In other words, you don't need to describe step by step the execution model to create the desired infrastructure.
+In other words, you don't need to describe the execution model step by step to create the desired infrastructure.

-When you use the command "terraform plan", Terraform creates an execution plan.
-It will compare the state of the resources before creating the plan, and the desired state.
+When you use the command "terraform plan," Terraform creates an execution plan.
+It compares the state of the resources before creating the plan to the desired state.

 Terraform Apply